cos316/assignment5-starter-code/README.md

 // NewPool creates a new connection pool with connections to a database.
 // It takes as input a function that actually establishes connections with
 // the underlying database.
+// Establishing a connection to a database might fail, in which case NewPool
-func NewPool(newConnection func() (Conn, error)) (*Pool, error)
+// propagates the error from the underlying driver to its caller. func NewPool(newConnection func() (Conn, error)) (*Pool, error)

 // Open returns a connection from the connection pool.
 It should only return a